satishvariya7/task-management-fe/README.md

 ### Activity :
 In Activity Tab have all Activity of Task.
 ### Manage Project :
-In Manage Project Tab have List of all project and Create project, All users can create and modify project.
+In Manage Project Tab have List of all project and Create project, Only Admin or Project Manager can see this tab and create or modify project.
 ### Manage Profile :
 In this Tab User can read or update there details.